 How much research do I have to participate in?

-If you are a student enrolled in PSY 101 or PSY 202, then you are required to complete four units (see below) of research participation.
+If you are a student enrolled in PSY 101 or PSY 202, then you are required to complete two units (see below) of research participation.

 If you are a student enrolled in a psychology course that is not PSY 101 or PSY 202, then the amount of research you should participate in is up to your instructor.
 You should speak to him/her to answer this question.